 Incision lines fade significantly over time.
 Patients often return to work after the first week of recovery and resume normal activities around this time as well.
 Exercise will need to be limited to walking for the first few weeks after the surgery.
 Dr. Hamlet will monitor the patient’s recovery and notify them when it is best to resume activities such as regular workouts and washing hair.

-Dr. Hamlet is a qualified plastic surgeon who will be monitoring your recovery closely with follow-up appointments.
+Dr. Hamlet is a qualified cosmetic surgeon who will be monitoring your recovery closely with follow-up appointments.
 Following Dr. Hamlet’s care instructions will help produce your best outcome.

 Results will be immediately visible and become more apparent as swelling diminishes.
 The shape of the breasts will continue to change and settle over the next few months.